 ACT & SAT Information

 Most four-year colleges in Minnesota require that students be in the upper half of their graduating class and perform satisfactorily on an entrance test such as the American College Test (ACT) or Scholastic Aptitude Test (SAT).
 Two-year schools accept the ACT & SAT, but also have other test options depending on their requirements.
-You can check with the respective admissions office.
+Many four year colleges are even beginning to take a more holistic approach to entrance requirements and have become ‘test optional’.
+You can check with the respective admissions office or their website for more information.

 The ACT has national test dates and a flyer is available in the Career Center.
+Those exams are $55 for ACT only for 2020-2021.
 An optional 30-minute Writing Test was added to the ACT Assessment.
+If adding that to your test day, the total would be $70 with writing.
 Students may register for the Writing Test when they register to take the ACT.
 It is not possible to register for a separate ACT Writing Test; it must be taken in addition to and at the same time as the ACT Assessment.
 More information about the ACT Assessment and the Writing Test is available at Actstudent.org.

 The SAT contains three sections: critical reading, math, and writing.
 The mandatory writing section includes a multiple-choice component and a 25-minute essay component.
 The addition of the writing section increases the total possible score from 1600 to 2400.
 For more information about the new SAT, visit College Board.
 The Career Center has information on the testing also along with the Subject Test options.